Rauschii/smalldataguidelines/README.md

-# Proposed Recommendations to Handle Health-related Small Imbalanced Data in Machine Learning]{Proposed Recommendations to Handle Health-related
+# Proposed Recommendations to Handle Health-related Small Imbalanced Data in Machine Learning
 Provides the paper and excel sheet that are published at https://ucai-sig.org/events/ucai20/

 ## Research Article